-Ohio State safety Brendon White enters NCAA transfer portal
+Ohio State safety Brendon White will transfer to Rutgers, reunite with Greg Schiano

-White, a junior from Olentangy Liberty, finished fifth on the team with 46 tackles in 2018 as he started the final five games at safety opposite Jordan Fuller and was named defensive MVP in the Rose Bowl.
+He started the Buckeyes’ final five games at safety opposite Jordan Fuller and was named the defensive MVP of the Rose Bowl.